Visiting Salisbury Cathedral, Stonehenge & Windsor Castle.

 On leaving Salisbury we pass through the medieval town centre where there still remain many wooden framed buildings from about the 13th to 15th Century when Salisbury was at its height.

-Please note - In 2014 the coach park is no longer opposite the Stones.
+Please note - The coach park is no longer opposite the Stones.
 If you choose not to enter Stonehenge there is a gift shop and cafe available, but you will not be able to see the Stones from the coach park area.

 It is 75-90 minute drive from Stonehenge to Windsor.
 We aim to arrive at Windsor at lunchtime.